 I do not expect an awful lot of people to be active on the Forums.
-I expect comments on my blog to fill up, but Forums are not mandatorily requires today.
-Nevertheless I wanted to start with something, and User Voice provides a good start.
+I expect comments on my blog to fill up, but Forums are not mandatorily required today.
+Nevertheless, I wanted to start with something, and User Voice provides a good start.

 - The forum is outside your blog (although you can show the Forum page within a frame on your blog).
-It may need second log in, which will discourage your users from posting more.
+It may need the second login, which will discourage your users from posting more.

 - By having Forum posts within your blog, you can encourage positive SEO by linking Forum topics within your blog posts.